Professional wrestling holds: Chickenwing over-the-shoulder crossface

 The wrestler goes to a fallen opponent and places the opponent's nearest arm over the wrestler's nearest shoulder before applying the crossface, where the attacking wrestler locks their hands around the opponent's chin (or lower face), then pulls back, stretching the opponent's neck and shoulder.
 Former NXT wrestler Johnny Gargano uses this hold as a finishing submission move, calling it the Garga-No-Escape.
 Drew McIntyre briefly used it in TNA as the Iron Maiden.

 Scissored armbar crossface

 This is a scissored armbar combined with a crossface.
 The attacking wrestler traps one of the prone opponent's arms in their legs, wraps the opponent's other arm under the attacker's shoulder, and then applies the crossface.
 Yuji Nagata first popularized this move named the Nagata Lock III as an evolution of his previous hold, the Nagata Lock II, a crossface submission.
-Batista also used this as the Batista Bite and PAC uses this as The Brutalizer.
+Batista also used this as the Batista Bite and PAC uses this as The Brutalizer (formerly known as the Rings of Saturn during his time in WWE as Neville).
 Dr. Britt Baker, D.M.D uses this move with a mandible claw hold named the Lockjaw.
-Bryan Danielson recently will sometimes transition into this move while already having applied the LeBell Lock effectively making this move a Scissored armbar omoplata crossface.
+Bryan Danielson recently will sometimes transition into this move while already having applied the LeBell Lock effectively making this version of the move a Scissored armbar omoplata crossface.
+Giulia also uses this move dubbed Bianca.